-The experiments are conducted on 45 machine-learning benchmark datasets in various fields including healthcare, biology, disease diagnosis and business.
-The datasets are extracted from the UCI machine learning repository~\footnote{https://archive.ics.uci.edu/ml/index.php}.
-These datasets have been widely used to evaluate the performance of discretization algorithms \cite{ramirez2015multivariate,sharmin2019simultaneous,tsai2019optimal} and naive Bayes classifiers \cite{RNB2020shihe,jiang2019class,zhang2021attribute}.
+The experiments are conducted on {45 benchmark datasets} in various fields including healthcare, biology, disease diagnosis and business.
+The datasets are extracted from the UCI machine learning repository{\footnote{https://archive.ics.uci.edu/ml/index.php}}, which have been widely used to evaluate discretization algorithms \cite{ramirez2015multivariate,sharmin2019simultaneous,tsai2019optimal} and naive Bayes classifiers \cite{RNB2020shihe,jiang2019class,zhang2021attribute}.
 Most datasets are collected from real-world problems.
 The number of instances is distributed between 106 and 10992 and the number of attributes is distributed between 2 and 90.
 Some datasets contain missing values which are replaced by the mean or mode of the corresponding attribute.
 Besides, there are both nominal attributes and numerical attributes in some datasets.
-These 45 datasets can provide a comprehensive evaluation of the proposed methods.
+These 45 datasets provide a comprehensive evaluation of the proposed methods.
 The statistics of these datasets are summarized in Table~\ref{dataset}.
-Similarly as in~\cite{ramirez2015multivariate,RNB2020shihe,zhang2021attribute,jiang2019class}, the classification accuracy of each algorithm on each dataset is derived via stratified 10-fold cross-validation.
+Similarly as in~\cite{ramirez2015multivariate,RNB2020shihe,zhang2021attribute,jiang2019class}, the classification accuracy of each method on each dataset is derived via stratified 10-fold cross-validation.
 For the proposed method, only 8 out of 9 folds of training data are used in training while the remaining one fold serves as validation data.